coq-community/math-classes/README.md

 [doi-shield]: https://zenodo.org/badge/DOI/10.1017/S0960129511000119.svg
 [doi-link]: https://doi.org/10.1017/S0960129511000119

-A library of abstract interfaces for mathematical structures in Coq.
+Math classes is a library of abstract interfaces for mathematical structures, such as:

+*  Algebraic hierarchy (groups, rings, fields, …)
+*  Relations, orders, …
+*  Categories, functors, universal algebra, …
+*  Numbers: N, Z, Q, …
+*  Operations, (shift, power, abs, …)

+It is heavily based on Coq’s new type classes in order to provide: structure inference, multiple inheritance/sharing, convenient algebraic manipulation (e.g. rewriting) and idiomatic use of notations.

 More details about the project can be found in the paper